 You need to pay extra attention to your cabin if the building is located by the sea.
 Salt water is very corrosive and can destroy wood within a few years, but this is no reason to give up your plans for a new log cabin.
 Simply keep in mind to always replenish your supplies of corrosion inhibitors and lacquer.
 These chemicals are essential for safeguarding and strengthening wood.
 This is very important for buildings constructed by the sea or near mountaintops since they are more likely to be battered by raging storms.

 Insulating the interior of the cabin is also very important.
 While the walls in the main room can be left barren, in tune with the rustic style of the buildings, the ones in the bathroom or shower need special treatment.
 While taking a batch, water and steam condense into tiny droplets, which can attack wood from the inside.
 Applying a thick layer of lacquer on these walls every year can help prevent this process.

 The final enemy on this list is fire.
 A pervasive threat to all wooden structures, this element has caused more damage than water ever did.
 However, always remember that most accidents involving fire occur on account of poorly insulated electrical installation, or improper application of fire treatment guidelines.
 There is no reason to believe that your cabin will be damaged simply because it is made out of wood, considering the number of chemicals developed specifically to prevent this from happening.

-The costs associated with maintain a wooden log cabin may seem high, but it mostly boils down to remembering to apply inhibitors and lacquer every year, and paying a very small sum for the chemicals.
+The costs associated with maintaining a wooden log cabin may seem high, but it mostly boils down to remembering to apply inhibitors and lacquer every year and paying a very small sum for the chemicals.
 These are available at dedicated stores, online, and even in supermarkets, and are very cheap.
 These small expenses cannot overtake the joy of having your very own wooden log cabin.